vinayakhanda/VeryQuickNotes/README.md

 ## Development
 - Made using C#(WinForms) in Visual Studio 2022.
 - Source code is availabe in a seperate repository

+## Using it
+- Its simple.
+Download as zip.
+Click on VeryQuickNotes.exe.
+Boom!!